DOWNLOAD A PDF OF THIS REPORT pdf(0.5MB)

 Compensation Advisory Partners (CAP) is monitoring corporate public announcements for the S&P 500 (large cap), S&P MidCap 400 and S&P SmallCap 600 to compile a database of pay actions taken in response to the COVID 19 pandemic:

 - Compensation actions for chief executive officers (CEOs), executives, boards of directors and employees

 - Changes in dividend policy and share buybacks (not covered in depth in this document)

 These indices were selected because 1) they allow for size comparisons and 2) they compose the S&P Composite 1500 index, which covers approximately 90 percent of the market capitalization of U.S. public companies.

 As of August 31, 2020, CAP had identified actions taken by 781 companies in these indices, with many companies taking multiple actions in response to COVID-19.
 (Company details, including over 600 additional U.S. and non-U.S. companies, are available on our COVID-19 Resource Center)

 - S&P Composite 1500 corporate actions spiked in late March, remained steady in April, and began to slow in mid-May.

-- Four months into the pandemic, companies are announcing amendments to prior salary actions, and changing their annual and long-incentive plan designs.
+- Six months into the pandemic, companies are announcing amendments to prior salary actions, and changing their annual and long-incentive plan designs.